Menu

 Laura Ellis created a professional recording of representative carillon compositions of Alice Gomez titled Jubilant Bells: Carillon Music of Alice Gomez (Raven OAR-185).

-Michelle Lam and Elisa Tersigni collected and analyzed responses from a quantitative and qualitative survey aimed at those broadly involved in the North American carillon community.
+Michelle S. Lam and Elisa Tersigni collected and analyzed responses from a quantitative and qualitative survey aimed at those broadly involved in the North American carillon community.
 They reported the results at the 2022 GCNA Congress (summarized in the 2023 GCNA Bulletin).

 2019 (US$11,827)